 I feel grateful for the money we get, and the smiles and the tears from the people we help.
 We're given so much as baseball players.
 It's only fair that we give back.— White Sox closer David Robertson

-David Robertson is currently a pitcher (#30) for the Chicago White Sox.
+David Robertson is currently a pitcher (#30) for the New York Yankees.
 He was born and raised in Tuscaloosa, Alabama and is a 2004 graduate of Paul W. Bryant High School, where he played baseball and led the Stampede to the Class 6A state playoffs in the school’s first year of existence.
 He attended the University of Alabama in 2005 and 2006 where he ranked among all-time school career leaders in strikeouts, appearances and saves.

 David was drafted by the Yankees out of the University of Alabama in the 17th round of 2006 Major League Baseball Draft and became the fifth former Alabama player to wear pinstripes.